 Of course, everyone will have different expectations from a holiday.
 Naturally, you eat out more, do more activities (which you generally have to pay for!) and for us at least, we drink more alcohol!
 Wahoooo!

 Some people will stay in proper campsites.
 Others, like us, prefer to stay in wild camping spots or cheaper aires whenever possible.
 There is no way we can cover every budget or preference, so we hope that by showing what WE spent, it might give you some guidance to prepare for your own motorhome trip.
-Talking of which, if you'd like some help with how to tour Europe in a motorhome, here's our guide:

 A couple of things before we start:

 - We travelled just under 2000 miles in 2 weeks, which is a LOT!
 That's why our fuel bill is pretty hefty.
-Other (sane) people would take a month at least to do the trip we did.
+Other (sane) people would take a month (at least!) to do the trip we did.

 - Secondly, this was a holiday for all of us, and we acted accordingly.
 We ate out a lot, even when we really shouldn't have (looking at YOU, Neuschwanstein!) and we paid to visit some great attractions to enhance our journey.
 You can ABSOLUTELY do this journey for a LOT less than we spent- heck, if you extrapolated this data into a year it would be 52,000€ (which at today's exchange rate is £45,000!)
 That's just crazy.